tbebekis/Tutorial-JsonSerializer/README.md

 Frequently there are cases where there is an already constructed instance that needs to be populated using data coming as json text.
 This is a problem that the `System.Text.Json` has no solution to offer yet.

 The `JsonSerializer.Deserialize()` methods always create and return a new instance.
-This not always what an application needs.
+This is not always what an application needs.

-But deep in the .Net source code there is a class containing methods that do just that.
-The [Microsoft.Graph.DerivedTypeConverter](https://learn.microsoft.com/en-us/dotnet/api/microsoft.graph.derivedtypeconverter) contains a **private** method, named [PopulateObject()](https://github.com/microsoftgraph/msgraph-sdk-dotnet-core/blob/57861dc4aea6c33908838915c97fc02105b6e788/src/Microsoft.Graph.Core/Serialization/DerivedTypeConverter.cs#L112-L114) which does exactly what is says.
+But deep in the .Net source code there is a class containing a method that do just that.
+The [Microsoft.Graph.DerivedTypeConverter](https://learn.microsoft.com/en-us/dotnet/api/microsoft.graph.derivedtypeconverter) contains a **private** method, named [PopulateObject()](https://github.com/microsoftgraph/msgraph-sdk-dotnet-core/blob/57861dc4aea6c33908838915c97fc02105b6e788/src/Microsoft.Graph.Core/Serialization/DerivedTypeConverter.cs#L112-L114) which does exactly what it says.

 The project that accompanies this text contains a static class under the name `NetJson` which provides, among other useful utilities, a `PopulateObject()` method.
 This `PopulateObject()` method is just the code from the `Microsoft.Graph.DerivedTypeConverter.PopulateObject()` private method.